rightclickdesign/supersimpletutorials-hexo/source/_posts/how-to-create-an-angular-2-app-with-the-angular-cli.md

 ---
 title: How to create an Angular 2 app with the angular-cli
 date: 2017/02/09 12:00
-authorIds:
-- tommynguyen
+author: Tommy
 categories:
   - dev
 tags:
   - Angular 2
 ---
 ## How to create an Angular 2 app with the [angular-cli](https://cli.angular.io/)